 - Get the cat to a veterinarian to scan for a microchip.
 Be sure to ask for ownership verification if reunited with the owner.

 - Post signs around your neighborhood and in your local community Facebook pages.

 - If you are unable to locate a guardian, you can take the cat to your local animal control facility.
-Two of them in Chicago are:
+Three of them in Chicago are: